shakna-israel/upscaler_analysis/Testing.md

         diff = before_hash - after_hash
         return diff

 The closer to 0 the value returned, the better our algorithm is preserving the original image.
+The return value is a Hamming distance value, where 5 and above is generally considered to be a significantly differing image in the industry.

 The script also compares the result to the bicubic equivalent.
 It is expected that for bicubic upscaling the difference will usually be 0.
 It isn't altering the image significantly, despite the dramatic quality loss that often results.
 Pixelisation is ignored by most perceptual hashing algorithms.

+Other comparisons also include: Nearest Neighbour, Bilinear, Area, and Lanczos v4.

 Bicubic was chosen as the most important comparison as it is frequently the default interpolation method for many resizing algorithms utilised throughout the industry, despite its somewhat poor performance.